alfonsocv12/orator-model-validator/README.rst

 Orator Validator
 ################

-This is aorator plugin that you can use to validate your model when the user is creating a new item or updating one on the database is easy to use and cleans the code a lot
+This is a orator plugin that you can use to validate your model when the user is creating a new item or updating one on the database is easy to use and cleans the code a lot